On the structure of (banner, odd hole)-free graphs: The structure of (banner, odd hole)-free graphs

 \section{The structure of (banner, odd hole)-free graphs}

 Chv\'atal and Sbihi (\cite{ChvSbi1998}) designed a polynomial-time algorithm for recognizing claw-free perfect graphs.
 In the process, they found a proof of the ``Ben Rebea's Lemma'' below. \begin{lemma} [Ben Rebea's Lemma \cite{ChvSbi1998} ] Let $G$ be a connected claw-free graph with $\alpha(G) \geq 3$.
-If $G$ contains an odd antihole, then $G$ contains a $C_5$. \end{lemma} It is this Lemma that inspires our two Lemmas~\ref{lem:triangle-free-component} and~\ref{lem:co-triangle} and Theorem~\ref{thm:main} below. \begin{lemma} Let $G$ be a (banner, $C_5$)-free graph containing an odd antihole $A$ such that \begin{description} \item [(i)] $\alpha(G) \geq 3$, and \item [(ii)] no co-triangle of $G$ contains two vertices of $A$. \end{description} Then the complement $\overline{G}$ of $G$ contains a triangle-free component $O$ that contains all of $A$. \end{lemma} \begin{proof} Enumerate the vertices of $A$ as $v_1, v_2 , \ldots , v_k$ such that $v_i v_{i+1}$ is a non-edge of $G$ with the subscripts taken module $k$.
+If $G$ contains an odd antihole, then $G$ contains a $C_5$. \end{lemma} It is this Lemma that inspires our two Lemmas~\ref{lem:triangle-free-component} and~\ref{lem:co-triangle} and Theorem~\ref{thm:main} below. \begin{lemma} Let $G$ be a (banner, $C_5$)-free graph containing an odd antihole $A$ such that no co-triangle of $G$ contains two vertices of $A$.
+Let $O$ be the component of $\overline{G}$ that contains $A$.
+Then, \begin{description} \item [(i)] $G[V(O)]$ is co-triangle-free, and \item [(ii)] if $\alpha(G) \geq 3$, then $V(O)$ is a homogeneous set of $G$. \end{description} \end{lemma} \begin{proof} Enumerate the vertices of $A$ as $v_1, v_2 , \ldots , v_k$ such that $v_i v_{i+1}$ is a non-edge of $G$ with the subscripts taken module $k$, with $k \geq 7$.
 We will first establish the following claim.

-Suppose some vertex $v_i$ of $A$ forms a co-triangle with some two vertices $u_1, u_2$ in $G-A$.
-By (ii), we may assume $v_{i+1}$ is adjacent to both $u_1, u_2$.
-Similarly,